Gardens and Open Spaces, Historical Sites, Indoor Activities, Museums and Art Centres, Outdoor Activities, Science and Technology, Trips and Transport

 The Red Lion Pub and Tearooms offer a range of refreshments for you to enjoy a full family day out before you return home to the 21st century!

+Open from March to November, see the website for current opening times.
 Family tickets are for 2 adults and 3 children between 4 to 15 years.
 Under 4s have free entry.